Executive Ticket #4

 • What does the SGA mean to you?

-Meet Your Vice President Candidate Bryce!
+Meet Your Vice President Candidate Elliot!

 • What makes your Executive Ticket stand out?